AlexMannDesigns/fdf/README.md

 If you have trouble getting the libraries to link, try running `brew install glfw` in the command line.

+The Makefile also utilises pkg-config to find the necessary dependencies to link the glfw library.
+This can be very convoluted and is system dependent.
+Doing it this way makes the program more portable, but your computer may not have it installed.
+It should be there on most modern macs and linux systems but if it's not you can run `brew install pkg-config` or use whatever package manager your linux distro has (as mentioned, linux not supported so you'll have to figure it out!).

 ## Key events

 The image can be manipulated using the following keys: